Non-subscribing Presbyterian Church of Ireland: Structure

 The denomination is constituted of two Presbyteries and one synod: the Presbytery of Antrim with 16 churches, the Presbytery of Bangor with 13 churches, and the Synod of Munster with four churches.
+The denomination publishes its own monthly magazine called Inspiration.
 The Unitarian churches of Dublin and Cork publish a monthly magazine titled Oscailt.
-The denomination publishes its own monthly magazine called Inspiration.

 Presbytery of Antrim

 In 1725, the Synod of Ulster formed a new Presbytery of Antrim, consisting of the following 16 congregations: